Can disclaimers be used to not wear hearing protection?

 What to do if someone does have a genuine problem with hearing protection

-The employer should firstly try different styles, muffs, banded plugs, softer plugs, etc. If none are suitable then the employee should be removed from the noise risk and given a job in a quieter area or use job rotation to minimise noise risks.
 If this is not possible then the person cannot be allowed to continue working while at risk, so termination of employment is the only option on the basis they are not able to work safely in the area.
+The duty to wear hearing protection still applies.

 Noises cause me stress or anxiety, can I use noise-cancelling headphones instead of hearing protection so I can listen to music?